 Opiates are a class of drugs that act in the nervous system to produce feelings of pleasure and pain relief.
 Millions of healthcare prescribers legally prescribe opiates to manage severe and chronic pain.
 Commonly prescribed opioids and opiates include hydrocodone, codeine, oxycodone, oxymorphine, fentanyl, dilaudid, methadone, and morphine.
 Opiate addiction is a chronic disease that can cause major health, social and financial problems and is characterized by a compulsive urge to use even when they are no longer medically required.
-It’s not uncommon to find someone become addicted to prescription medication after an incident that requires medical attention and a prescription to moderate and control pain in the body.
+It’s not uncommon to find someone become addicted to prescription medication after an incident that requires medical attention and prescription drugs to moderate and control pain in the body.
 Even when opiate medication is taken as prescribed, there is still a high risk of addiction occurring in many people.

 Opiates produce an overwhelming sense of euphoria or wellbeing and when being used for pain relief, many people develop a tolerance, meaning that more of the same drug will need to be taken in order to produce the same effect which is an easy upbringing to addiction.
 The tolerance to the euphoric feeling of opiates develops faster than the tolerance to dangerous effects do, therefore people often overdose by mistake because they are attempting to get a higher high and consume too much.
 A high dose of opiates or opioids can cause death from respiratory or cardiac arrest.